BND Hamburger Icon

 Florida can afford to keep tax rates low because it relies on hospitality tax revenue from its tourism businesses, including theme parks, hotels and resorts.
 Local governments may also levy additional tourism taxes.

-Along with Florida, some of the best states for small business taxes are Wyoming, South Dakota, Alaska and Montana.
+Along with Florida, some of the best states for small-business taxes are Wyoming, South Dakota, Alaska and Montana.

 Access to capital

-“The idea that you have to be in huge metropolitan areas like New York or Silicon Valley for access to capital is overblown,” said Andy Latimer, founder and CEO of Bluewater Media.
+“The idea that you have to be in huge metropolitan areas like New York or Silicon Valley for access to capital is overblown,” explained Andy Latimer, founder and CEO of Bluewater Media.
 “The stable business environment in Florida makes business here ripe for investment.
 Also, the walls of access to large markets have been broken down by technology.”

-“Whereas Florida used to be a state largely excluded from the startup and VC scene, things have changed considerably over the last five years,” said Zohar Pinhasi, CEO of MonsterCloud.
+“Whereas Florida used to be a state largely excluded from the startup and VC scene, things have changed considerably over the last five years,” explained Zohar Pinhasi, CEO of MonsterCloud.
 “I now see it as a promising and cost-effective location for buzz-worthy startups.”

 Cost of living